Why are Nursery Rhymes Important?

 - Nursery rhymes expand your child’s imagination.
 It allows you to take your child into a world of fantasy and play and easily develop your child’s visualization skills.

 - Although short, nursery rhymes follow a clear sequence of events, often tell a story and contain a beginning, middle and end.
-Knowing about the sequence of events will be a skill your child needs to be able to follow, read and understand any story.
+Knowing about the sequence of events will be a skill your baby needs to be able to follow, read and understand any story.

 - Rhymes also greatly improves a child’s vocabulary.
 Children hear and use words that they would never come across in day-to-day communication.